pfeifer-j/CC-24-25_NutriNube/documentation/milestone4/milestone4.md

 ## Description of the Milestone

 In this milestone, the application is containerized using Docker, enabling easier deployment and scalability.
-A few of these steps have already been performed in earlier milestones but I will summarize it for this Milestone again.
+A few of these steps have already been performed in [the previous milestones](/documentation/milestone2/milestone2.md), but I will summarize it for this milestone again.
 A `Dockerfile` is created for the application, and the containers are orchestrated using a `docker-compose.yml` file.
 The Docker containers are configured, built, and uploaded to GitHub Container Registry (GHCR), with an automated build process set up using GitHub Actions.
 Additionally, a test to validate the functionality of the containerized cluster is implemented.
 The goal of this milestone is to ensure the application can be deployed in a containerized environment with automatic updates and proper configuration.

 ---